bytemonster/helloworld/README.md

 # About this repository
 # Intro and general consepts
-  The projects in the **NAME HERE** repository are individual, yet they share some similarities.
-The unique physical setup with a tablet handling the **add tablet name** collecting user input via a web application, an independent robot (arduino, Pi etc) executing the commands requiers a mediator.
+  The projects in the abilitytechlab repository are individual, yet they share some similarities.
+The unique physical setup with a tablet handling the mytobii collecting user input via a web application, an independent robot (arduino, Pi etc) executing the commands requiers a mediator.
 A computer which recieves user imput from the tablet and informs the robot what to do.
 In this tutorial we will use ROS2  and websocket to achieve this.
 ## Webservers/websocket
   A webserver is responsible to serve content like like web pages, to users "clients" over the internet.
 Browsers send requests to a webserver adn the server finds the requested content and replies to the client.
 Typically, a webserver processes individual requests from a browser, sending back responses each time, and then the connection closes.
 This works well for static content, for example a website, but is less efficient for interactive applications where information changes frequently.
 Like for example controlling a robot.

   For these types of applications we use a WebSocket.
 A WebSocket allows a server to maintain a continuous, real-time, two-way communication with it's client.
 Communication can be lean and fast which is very beneficial in our case.

-  The way that the **add tablet name** works is by using the **name here** as a mouse and allowing the user to focus their eyes in different areas on the screen to make a choice.
-The browser percives this action as a simple mouse "hoover" over a block or button. since the **add name** is not very persise it is adviced to make these buttons oversized and keep the options limited.
-For example "left" "right" "shoot" could be establiched in this way.
+  The way that the tablet works is by using the mytobii as a mouse and allowing the user to focus their eyes in different areas on the screen to make a choice.
+The browser percives this action as a simple mouse "hoover" over a block or button.
+Since the mytobii is not very persise it is adviced to make these buttons oversized and keep the options limited.
+For example if we have a game with "left" "right" "shoot" buttons we could establiche them in this way:

   ![buttons](images/buttons.png)